We Speak Dad, Too

 When I founded Monica + Andy it was out of my own experience as a new mom.
 I was overwhelmed by my love for my daughter, underwhelmed by the organic baby clothing market, and felt adrift without a community of mom friends.
 It was important to me that Monica + Andy help new moms through their own transition.
 I was committed to making things better for them.

 But this doesn't come as a surprise to me.
 In my own home, my husband Rob was the one who mastered the baby swaddle and took the midnight feedings.
-And since both of us are entrepreneurs with startups, we share the responsibility for our daughter—sometimes shuttling her between our Lincoln Park offices on days off from school so we can still get some work done.
+And since both of us are entrepreneurs, we share the responsibility for our daughter—especially now that she's home full time due to the pandemic.

 Happy Father's Day Rob!
 And to all the dads enjoy your day!